canada-ca/canada-ca.github.io/_posts/2020-06-05-designing-for-accessibility.md

   <summary>Transcript: Navigation strategies of assistive technology users
 </summary>

- Title: Some assistive technology navigation strategies on Canada.ca - May 2020
+## Title: Some assistive technology navigation strategies on Canada.ca - May 2020
-Sub-title: Participant ARCA-03 - JAWS user - Financial support from the Canada.ca homepage
+### Sub-title: Participant ARCA-03 - JAWS user - Financial support from the Canada.ca homepage

 (A screen capture of the Canada.ca homepage.
 We zoom in to see a window open above the page with the title "Links List".
 A list of links appears in the window, each link being highlighted as the participant says out loud what they are.)

-Participant 1: Now I can't use "Skip to main content", I don't really quite know what's there first so we'll have to have a look and see.
+<b>Participant 1:</b> Now I can't use "Skip to main content", I don't really quite know what's there first so we'll have to have a look and see.
 (Caption: Navigating by exploring the list of links on the page) Okay let's see, I see "Public pensions", "Get a passport"...
 Ah!
 Okay ("Coronavirus (COVID-19)" is highlighted)